z-shell/zi/docs/README.md

         <h2 align="left">🥇 Authors & contributors</h2>
         <p>
           Check the list of authors and contributors in this
-          <a href="https://github.com/z-shell/zi/contributors">repository</a> and also all other repositories under
+          <a href="https://github.com/z-shell/zi/contributors">repository</a> and also all other repositories under the
           <a href="https://github.com/z-shell">Z-Shell</a> organization.
-We will inlclude all showning the interest
-          or dedicated their time to take a part.
+We will include all showing interest or dedicated their time to taking part.
         </p>
     <tr>
       <td align="center">